ACE-Brain-Team/ACE-Brain-0/README.md

 <a id="introduction"></a>
 ## 🧠 Introduction
-**ACE-Brain** is the first spatial-centric generalist brain that unifies **spatial cognition**, **autonomous driving**, **low-altitude sensing**, and **embodied interaction** within a single multi-modal large language model (MLLM).
+**ACE-Brain-0** is the first spatial-centric generalist brain that unifies **spatial cognition**, **autonomous driving**, **low-altitude sensing**, and **embodied interaction** within a single multi-modal large language model (MLLM).

-Unlike traditional joint training that suffers from gradient interference or sequential training that incurs catastrophic forgetting, ACE-Brain introduces the **Scaffold-Specialize-Reconcile (SSR)** paradigm—establishing spatial intelligence as the universal bridge across heterogeneous embodiments.
+Unlike traditional joint training that suffers from gradient interference or sequential training that incurs catastrophic forgetting, ACE-Brain-0 introduces the **Scaffold-Specialize-Reconcile (SSR)** paradigm—establishing spatial intelligence as the universal bridge across heterogeneous embodiments.

 <a id="key-features"></a>
 ## 🔥 Key Features